Top 10 Things to do in New Zealand

 Magnificent Fiordland is a world away from the hustle and bustle of modern living.
 The most famous and most visited fiord of New Zealand’s fiords is Milford Sound with its views of the distinctive Mitre Peak, but for a real escape head to the more remote (and therefore even quieter) Doubtful Sound.
 Enjoy an overnight cruise in this tranquil and jaw-droppingly magnificent landscape to really experience the peace of your natural surroundings.

 2. Get your adrenaline pumping on a jet boat ride

-Queenstown is known as New Zealand’s thrill-seeking capital, but if throwing yourself off a bridge attached to a bungy cord, or out of a plane on a skydive isn’t your idea of fun, head to nearby Wanaka.
-From there you can take a thrilling jet boat ride on the Matukituki River for your adrenaline fix, while being enthralled by the amazing landscapes in Mt Aspiring National Park.
+Queenstown is known as New Zealand’s thrill-seeking capital, but if throwing yourself off a bridge attached to a bungee cord, or out of a plane on a skydive isn’t your idea of fun, head to nearby Wanaka.
+From there you can take a thrilling jet boat ride on the Matukituki River for your adrenaline fix while being enthralled by the amazing landscapes in Mt Aspiring National Park.
 Alternatively, combine a guided walk through beech forests with a helicopter trip onto the glaciers.